 Great.
 Appreciate that.

-in special stock pools.
 Do you feel like there's anything that would catalyze dollar roll specialness aside from the Fed shutting off QT or making adjustments to QT?

 Thank you.
 And at this time, we have no further questions.
 Greg, I'll hand it back to you.

 Okay.
 Thank you very much.
-Thanks everyone for your participation and look forward to speaking to you next quarter.
+Thanks, everyone, for your participation.
+And look forward to speaking to you next quarter.

 Thank you.
 That concludes today's conference.
 Thank you for participating.
 You may disconnect at this time.